The Great American Play Series

 Mr. Morrow was very fortunate to have studied acting when many of the great acting teachers were still alive and teaching in New York.
 He studied with Bill Hickey, Mike Gazzo, Stella Adler ( awarded a scholarship by Ms.Adler), Uta Hagen, Wynn Handman and Elizabeth Dixon.
 At The Actor’s Studio he was mentored into the Playwright-Directors Unit by EliaKazan.

-In addition to his ongoing work in theater, he is currently working on three books: One is the expansion of his article of his experiences working with Norman Mailer,‘The Unknown and the General’.
+In addition to his ongoing work in theater, he is currently working on three books: Recently completed, he has expended his article on his experiences working with Norman Mailer,‘The Unknown and the General’ into a full volume.
 The other is a memoir of the global pilgrimage he made as a young knapsacker before war, mayhem, and modernization destroyed so many of the old ways of indigenous culture around the world.

 Because of his unusual exposure as a teenager to life among several artists that extended from The Fulton Fish Market to Haystack, Maine to Berkeley, California and included such figures as New Museum founder and critic, Marcia Tucker, sculptor Mark di Suvero, installationist Brian Oneill, sculptor Norm Lofthus, water colorist Fred Miller and reknowned potter Ron Burke, he is working on a piece about that episode of his life as well, entitled ‘Portrait of a Non-Artist as a Young Man’, dealing with his experiences in the trenches with working artists.